 - Wrongful death damages for the loss of companionship with your spouse

-The Florida statute of limitations allows you four years after an injury to file a personal injury claim and up to two years after a loved one’s death to file a wrongful death claim.
+The Florida statute of limitations allows you two years after an injury to file a personal injury claim and up to two years after a loved one’s death to file a wrongful death claim.
 However, you cannot pursue damages after these deadlines lapse.
 Therefore, you are encouraged to file as soon as possible to ensure you are compensated.

 Find a Vero Beach Boating Accidents Lawyer